terrier-org/pyterrier/docs/text.rst

 During retrieval you will need to have the text stored as an attribute in your dataframes.

 This can be achieved in one of several ways:
- - requesting document metadata when using `BatchRetrieve`
+ - requesting document metadata when using `Retriever`
  - adding document metadata later using `get_text()`

-BatchRetrieve accepts a `metadata` keyword-argument which allows for additional metadata attributes to be retrieved.
+Retriever accepts a `metadata` keyword-argument which allows for additional metadata attributes to be retrieved.

 Alternatively, the `pt.text.get_text()` transformer can be used, which can extract metadata from a Terrier index or IRDSDataset for documents already retrieved.
 The main advantage of using IRDSDataset is that it supports